Research project on the development of new tools for musical expression at the University College Ghent

 For the damper mechanism, we went for tubular push type solenoids (Lucas-Ledex type...).
 This entailed the use of return springs, calculated such that at rest their force just keeps the damper and the plunger above the tone rods without making contact.
 As the plungers on these tubular solenoids have an open cylindrical head, we attached 10 mm brass disks to the ends and fitted the return spring over the plunger.
 We used the same springs as we had custom made for our player pianos.
 There is a slight problem with the damper mechanism: as the anchors are free to move above the rods, mechanical resonances can occur at high resonance peaks of the rods.
 This causes a rattling noise.

 A special feature of the <Rodo> robot is that it can be used fully stand-alone as a gesture controlled robot.
 To achieve this <Rodo> has two microwave radar systems on board.
 These radars, operating in the X-band at 10.587GHz, can measure and detect body movement up to a distance of 10 meters.
 The amount of movement as well as the velocity and accelleration of the gestures can be detected.
 The radar sensors as well as the associated microprocessors responsible for the data analysis are mounted on the left and right sides of the robot.
 If no external midi signal is connected, <Rodo> will allways operate as a stand alone interactive robot.
-If an external midi signal is connected, the operational parameters can be changed.
+If an external midi signal is connected, the operational parameters for the interactive mode can be changed.

 The <Rodo> robot is available as a stand-alone interactive audio art installation.
 As such it was presented in the SMAK museum in Ghent, september 2021.
+In 2024 it has undergone a major revision and improvement of the e-bow mechanism.

 Midi implementation and mapping: